-Former president, Nelson Mandela called for a primary school nutrition programme to be introduced in 1994 as thousands of our children arrived at school hungry compromising their ability to learn and achieve their potential.
+Former president Nelson Mandela, called for a primary school nutrition programme to be introduced in 1994 as thousands of our children arrived at school hungry compromising their ability to learn and achieve their potential.
 The National School Nutrition Programme (NSNP) has benefitted learners from the poorest schools across the country.

-The NSNP consists of a well co-ordinated team to manage and implement the programme throughout South Africa, and the good co-operation between the Department of Basic Education, provincial departments, district offices and partners who share a high level of commitment towards the future of our learners.
+The NSNP consists of a well co-ordinated team to manage and implement the programme throughout South Africa, and the co-operation between the Department of Basic Education, provincial departments, district offices and partners who share a high level of commitment towards the future of our learners.

 For more information on the NSNP, click here.